Bruce F. Webster

 Webster is Principal and Founder at at Bruce F. Webster & Associates LLC.
 He provides expert analysis in matters involving information technology, with a focus on system development, project failure, intellectual property, web and internet technologies, and software engineering.
 He has worked with several large corporations, providing advice on enterprise systems architecture, software technology, development methodology, and intellectual property practices.
-He has also consulted in several dozen legal cases, both in the United States, as well as in Japan and the United Kingdom.
+He has also consulted in several dozen legal cases in the United States, as well as in Japan and the United Kingdom.
 Webster has acted as both an arbitrator and as a neutral expert in IT-related litigation; he has also qualified and testified as an IT expert in federal and state court, as well as in arbitration.
 He is a graduate of Brigham Young University (BSCS, 1978) and did graduate work in computer science at the University of Houston/Clear Lake City.
 He and his wife Sandra live outside Denver, Colorado.
 He can be reached at email@example.com.